farogfayz/me.farog.click/README.md

 #### **Setup S3 Bucket**
 - Create an S3 bucket.
 - Enable static website hosting in the bucket settings.
+- edit the bucket policy so you can confirm public access to the bucket content

 #### **Set Up CloudFront**
 - Create a CloudFront distribution.